loco-can/loco-can.github.io/protocol.md

 # The CAN protocol

-The CAN messages are identified by an identifier.
+The CAN messages are identified by identifier.
 Loco-CAN uses its own ID-system.
 Every module can send messages and register to ids that are interesting.
 There are some spezial messages, that have a spezial impact on the overall function.
 Primary it is the communication between controllers and the motor module.

+Loco-CAN uses the extended 29 bit identifiers.
+The 11 bit standard id contains the message type, 16 bits of the extended id holds an unique hardware id of the module.
+This uuid is used for the setup of module parameters.

+## Heartbeat
+Heartbeat messages are used to identify the presents of modules.
+There are different heartbeats:

+* Module heartbeat: Each module sends an identification message contain
+* Controller heartbeat
 ## Heartbeat and the Controller priority
-There is no limitations of controllers connected to the bus, but only one can be active.
-When the main switch off a controller is set to on, it checks, if another controller is sending a heartbeat.
+There are no limitations of controllers connected to the bus, but only one can be active.
+When the main switch of a controller is set to on, it checks, if another controller is sending a heartbeat.
 In this case an error is displayed and the controller stays inactive.
 To ensure a safe operation some functions can be configured to react on a heartbeat message.
 The heartbeat is sent from the active controller.
 In the system only one controller can be activated for a locomotive.
 A missing heartbeat leads to an emergency stop.

 ## Status Messages